clawpack/clawpack/README.md

 ## Creating a development version of Clawpack for modification on GitHub/submitting pull requests

-First, head to http://github.com/clawpack and fork all repositories that you will be working with.
-You will probably need to fork all of the following:
+First, head to http://github.com/clawpack and fork the repositories that you will be working with.
+You will probably need to fork one or more of the following:

 * amrclaw
 * clawpack